-The Audit Year of 2018/19 was the second year of CEQ engaging in a formal Internal Audit function.
-Grant Thornton (a provider of independent assurance, tax and advisory services) were engaged as CEQ's Internal Auditor.
+Grant Thornton (a provider of independent assurance, tax and advisory services) were engaged as CEQ's Internal Auditor during the financial year.
 The role and function Internal Audit at CEQ is to:

-- Provide a risk weighted Internal Audit Plan for a three (3) year rolling period; and - Undertake Audits in accordance with that plan.
+- Provide a risk weighted Internal Audit Plan for a three (3) year rolling period; and - Undertake audits in accordance with that plan.